Party Wall Surveyor in Newham: East London SpecialistParty Wall Surveyor Redbridge

 Standard inspection protocol:

-• Compares current condition to schedule of condition
+- Compares the current condition to schedule of condition

 Most fixed-fee Lewisham surveyor quotes include one post-work inspection.
 If issues arise requiring return visits, expect additional charges (£150-£300 per visit).